Paris Saint-Germain FC: Records

-Paris Saint-Germain hold numerous records, most notably being the most successful French club in history in terms of official titles, with 56.
-They hold the record in all domestic competitions, with 13 Ligue 1 titles, 16 Coupe de France, nine Coupe de la Ligue and 13 Trophée des Champions.
-Their trophy haul also includes a Ligue 2 title.
-Internationally, PSG have won one UEFA Champions League, one UEFA Super Cup, one UEFA Cup Winners' Cup and one UEFA Intertoto Cup.
-They have also won 24 unofficial titles, including a record seven Tournoi de Paris and a record two Tournoi Indoor de Paris-Bercy.
+Paris Saint-Germain hold numerous records, most notably as the most successful French club in history in terms of major official titles, with 60.
+They hold the record in all domestic competitions, having won 14 Ligue 1 titles, 16 Coupe de France, nine Coupe de la Ligue, and 14 Trophée des Champions.
+Internationally, PSG have won two UEFA Champions League titles, two UEFA Super Cup, one UEFA Cup Winners' Cup, one UEFA Intertoto Cup, and one FIFA Intercontinental Cup.
+Their honours also include one Ligue 2 title, bringing their total number of official titles to 61.
+They have also secured several unofficial titles, including a record seven Tournoi de Paris, a record two Tournoi Indoor de Paris-Bercy, and two International Champions Cup trophies.

-PSG's triumph in the 1995–96 UEFA Cup Winners' Cup made them the only French club to win that trophy and one of just two French teams to claim a major European competition.
-By winning the 2024–25 UEFA Champions League title, they became the first French club to win the continental treble and the continental quadruple.
-They were also the first French side to win the UEFA Super Cup following their success in the 2025 edition.
-At the national level, PSG have won the domestic quadruple on four occasions.
-They have completed the domestic double, the league and league cup double, the domestic cup double, the domestic treble and the league three-peat several times as well.
+PSG's victory in the 1995–96 UEFA Cup Winners' Cup made them the only French club to win that competition and one of only two French teams to have claimed a major European trophy.
+By winning the 2024–25 UEFA Champions League, together with the 2024–25 Ligue 1 and the 2024–25 Coupe de France, the club became the first French side to achieve a continental treble.
+Subsequent victories in the 2025 UEFA Super Cup and the 2025 FIFA Intercontinental Cup made PSG the first French club to win both trophies and delivered the first club world title in the history of French football.
+Having also won the 2024 Trophée des Champions, PSG completed an unprecedented sextuple, a feat previously achieved only by Barcelona in 2009 and Bayern Munich in 2020.

-The Parisians are the club with the most consecutive seasons in the top-flight (51 seasons in Ligue 1 since 1974–75), and the only side to have won the Ligue 1 title while leading the table from the first to the final round (2022–23), the Coupe de France without conceding a single goal (1992–93 and 2016–17), five Coupe de la Ligue in a row (2014–2018), four back-to-back Coupe de France (2015–2018), and eight consecutive Trophée des Champions (2013–2020).
+The Parisians hold the record for the most consecutive seasons in the French top flight, with 52 seasons in Ligue 1 since 1974–75.
+They are also the only club to have won the Ligue 1 title while leading the table from the first to the final matchday (2022–23), the Coupe de France without conceding a goal (1992–93 and 2016–17), five consecutive Coupe de la Ligue titles (2014–2018), four successive Coupe de France trophies (2015–2018), and eight consecutive Trophée des Champions titles (2013–2020).

-Influential officials and players in the club's history include most decorated president Nasser Al-Khelaifi, most decorated manager Laurent Blanc, record appearance maker Marquinhos, top scorer Kylian Mbappé, assist maestro Ángel Di María, clean sheet leader Bernard Lama, most capped and longest-serving captain Thiago Silva, Ballon d'Or winners George Weah and Lionel Messi, and world-record transfer Neymar.
+Influential figures in the history of PSG include the club's most decorated president Nasser Al-Khelaifi, the most decorated manager Luis Enrique, record appearance holder Marquinhos, all-time top scorer Kylian Mbappé, assist leader Ángel Di María, clean-sheet record holder Bernard Lama, longest-serving captain Thiago Silva.
+Other notable players include Ballon d'Or winners Lionel Messi and Ousmane Dembélé, as well as world-record transfer signing Neymar.